rust-in-blockchain/rust-in-blockchain/draft/rib-newsletter-19-dec-2020.md

   - Secret Network's [secret-toolkit]
   - Substrate's [Ink]

-- Those that support Rust compiled to other VMS, like [Nervos] (RISC-V), and [Solana] (eBPF).
+- Those that support Rust compiled to other VMs, like [Nervos] (RISC-V), and [Solana] (eBPF).

   Nervos contracts are programmed in Rust with their [Capsule] library.
 Besides